MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Set-LapsADPasswordExpirationTime.md

 > [!TIP]
 > Running this cmdlet sets the LAPS password expiration time on the Active Directory computer or
-> domain controller object, but the new expiration time will not be honored until the next time the
+> domain controller object, but the new expiration time isn't honored until the next time the target
-> target device executes a LAPS policy processing cycle.
+> device executes a LAPS policy processing cycle.

 ## EXAMPLES